Balancing Family Tax Benefit

 Once you or your partner lodge your tax returns, the Australian Taxation Office (ATO) will tell us your incomes.
 We’ll use this information to balance your FTB.

-Some Centrelink payments won’t be pre filled in your tax return and won’t show on your Centrelink payment summary.
-Read more about payments that don't show on it.
+Some Centrelink payments won’t pre-fill in your tax return and won’t show on your Centrelink payment summary.
+Find out more about payments that don’t show on it.

 If you don’t need to lodge a tax return

-You need to tell us if you and your partner, if you have one, don’t need to lodge a tax return.
+You need to tell us if you or your partner, if you have one, don’t need to lodge a tax return.

 In some cases, we can’t balance your FTB unless you tell us how much income you or your partner got.